 I suppose it is interesting that the artist has made a circle – not a line.
 A line implies a destination – a circle a journey – in the context of a university - of course it is the journey which matters – the destination is usually unknown – most of you are still on a quest for knowledge without knowing where you are going, and this work for me distils some of this anxiety perfectly.

-Extract from opening speech by Art Curator at the Museum of Modern Art in Kilmainham (IMMA) Sean Kissane.
+Excerpt from opening speech by Curator at the Museum of Modern Art in Kilmainham (IMMA) Sean Kissane.
 Oisin Gallery, 12/11, Dublin, Ireland.